What is a Mind Map?

 While this is a cheap way to create a mind map, it also has drawbacks, particularly for business people.
 If you want to make changes, it can get messy in a hurry.
 It's impractical to easily share and collaborate with others.
 And it's not suitable for publishing in a report or using in a presentation.

 High-quality mind mapping software such as SmartDraw solves these problems.
-In the same amount of time or less, you can capture the same information and create a mind map that looks like this.
+In the same amount of time or less, you can capture the same information and create a mind map.
 This is a polished result that is easy to edit, share, and publish.

 This informational video offers a brief overview of how to start mind mapping with SmartDraw.
 Starting with a mind map template, this video takes you through the basics of creating a SmartDraw mind map.
 In just a few minutes, you can learn how to create professional mind maps to brainstorm and present ideas, run meetings, and more.